IRS starts sending $1,400 stimulus checks; here’s when it may hit your account

 The IRS will also automatically send payments to those who typically do not file tax returns, but received Social Security and Railroad Retirement Board benefits, Supplemental Security Income or Veteran benefits in 2020, they said.

-Starting Monday, taxpayers can log onto the Get My Payment tool on the IRS website to check the status of these payments.
+As of Sunday, taxpayers can log onto the Get My Payment tool on the IRS website to check the status of these payments.
+The tool was originally set to go live on Monday.

 Officials urged people to file their tax returns electronically to ease the process, noting they could also qualify for other relief, including child tax credits.